 Nikki Haley to suspend presidential campaign

-Nikki Haley, the last major candidate to challenge former President Donald Trump for the 2024 Republican nomination, will suspended her presidential campaign Wednesday, according to sources familiar with her plans.
+Nikki Haley, the last major candidate to challenge former President Donald Trump for the 2024 Republican nomination, will suspend her presidential campaign Wednesday, according to sources familiar with her plans.

 The campaign sent an email early Wednesday morning, inviting press to attend prepared remarks at 10 a.m.
-ET in Charleston, S.C.
-Her expected suspension comes early after a lackluster showing on Super Tuesday, when more than a dozen states and territories held presidential preference primary contests.
+ET near Charleston, S.C.
+Her expected suspension comes early after alackluster showing on Super Tuesday, when more than a dozen states and territories held presidential preference primary contests.
 Haley won just one, in Vermont.

 Speaking to supporters in Charleston after that election, Haley said she was pressing on through Super Tuesday, and painted an increasingly dire picture of the state of the country and the high stakes for the presidential race.